git-moss/DrivenByMoss-Documentation/Novation/Novation-LaunchkeyMk3.md

 If you have a Bitwig drum device selected, the play view displays the colors of the sounds as well if there is an instrument loaded in a slot.
 The last selected pad is the one you can edit when switching to the note steps view.

 Long press the SSM (Scene 2) button to enter the drum sequencer settings (only available if a clip is selected!).
-While keeping the SSM button pressed, select an uppper row pad to select a grid resolution.
+While keeping the SSM button pressed, select an upper row pad to select a grid resolution.
 The selected resolution is shown in the display.
 Use the first 2 lower row pads to select one of the previous/next edit page.

 The **Scene up/down** buttons scroll the drum pad range up/down.